Western Illinois Leathernecks baseball: Alfred D. Boyer Stadium

 The stadium opened on May 6, 2006, and has a seating capacity of 500.
 The stadium is named for Alfred D. Boyer, Western Illinois Class of 1972, whose $150,000 donation allowed the facility to be built.
 The venue features a press box, chairback seating, a Daktronics scoreboard, and 60-foot-long dugouts.

 Head coaches

-Western Illinois's longest tenured head coach was Dick Pawlow, who has coached the team from 1970 to 1998, winning 545 games.
+Western Illinois's longest tenured head coach was Dick Pawlow, who coached the team from 1970 to 1998, winning 545 games.

 Notable former players

 Below is a list of notable former Leathernecks and the seasons in which they played for Western Illinois.